-The Executive Committee of GraceKennedy Limited comprises nine members.
+The Executive Committee of GraceKennedy Limited comprises eight members.
 The Executive Committee is led by Don Wehby, the Group’s Chief Executive Officer.

 Group Chief Executive Officer